AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 - **`rule bracken_extract`** used a python script `scripts/extract_bracken_columns.py` to generate tables for the raw and relative abundance for each taxonomic level used in `rule bracken`.
 The resulting outputs are `Bracken_[species/genus/phylum]_relative_abundance.csv` and Bracken_[species/genus/phylum]_raw_abundance.csv`.

-- **`rule rgi_reload_database`**
-  > **Note to self:** Include a function that allows the rule to not fail if a local CARD database is used.

-  Loads the CARD database from a common folder to the working directory.
+- **`rule rgi_reload_database`** Loads the CARD database from a common folder to the working directory only if `localDB` has not been previously loaded.
 After the step is completed, there should be a `localDB` folder in the main Snakemake directory and a `rgi_reload_db.done` file in the logs directory to prevent the rule from re-running every time the pipeline is called.

 - **`rule rgi_bwt`** performs antimicrobial resistance gene profiling on the rRNA-depleted reads using *k*-mer alignment (kma) and default parameters.
 Output files are:
   - `*_paired.allele_mapping_data.json`